On the isometric composition operators on the Bloch space in $\mathbb{C}^n$: The Spectrum of in the Case of the Polydisk

-From Theorem~\ref{spec-poly} and Theorem \ref{cmain}, which gives a complete characterization of the symbols of the isometric composition operators on the Bloch space of the unit disk, we deduce a complete classification of the spectrum in the one-dimensional case.
+From Theorem~\ref{spec-poly} and Theorem \ref{cmain}, which gives a complete characterization of the symbols of the isometric composition operators on the Bloch space of the unit disk, we deduce a the classification of the spectrum in the one-dimensional case found in \cite[Theorem 5.1]{AC}.

 \begin{theorem} Let $\varphi$ be the symbol of an isometric composition operator on the Bloch space of the unit disk. \begin{enumerate} \item[{\normalfont{(a)}}] If $\varphi$ is not a rotation, then $\sigma(C_\varphi) = \overline{\BigD}$.